tankh99/tp/docs/DeveloperGuide.md

 - `EndDateTime` the appointment is after or at (>=) the specific `endDateTime` of the predicate There are a few methods used to interact with the filter appointment command.
 1. `FilterAppointmentCommand`
-   1. Define filter appointment command key word and other error messages.
+   1. Define filter appointment command keyword and other error messages.
    2. Validates the results of the `FilterAppointmentCommandParser#parse()`
 2. `FilterAppointmentCommandParser#parse()`
    1. Parses the filter appointment commands, ensuring that all required parameters are present.
-   2. Check if the start date and time is before the end date and time.
+   2. Check if the start date and time happen before the end date and time.
    3. Returns FilterAppointmentCommand
 3. `ParserUtil#parseDateTime()`
-   1. Parses the date and time of the appointment, ensuring correct format
+   1. Parses the date and time of the appointment, ensuring the correct format
 4. `ParserUtil#parseEndDateTime()` and `ParserUtil#parseStartDateTime()`
    1. Parses the start and end date and time of the appointment, ensuring correct format from calling `ParserUtil#parseDateTime()`